emb4-team/sched_sim_rust/.github/pull_request_template.md

 The PR author **must** check the checkboxes below before merging.

-- [ ] (Optional) The PR has been properly tested with CARET_report verification.
-- [ ] There are no open discussions or they are tracked via tickets.
+- [ ] There are no open discussions.
 - [ ] The PR is ready for merge.

 After all checkboxes are checked, anyone who has write access can merge the PR.